rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 creates the git folder which holds the history of changes.

-The git <strong>clone</strong> command creates that .git folder inside a new folder from files downloaded GitHub.
+The git <strong>clone</strong> command creates that .git folder inside a new folder from files downloaded from GitHub.

 If we run the SSH or Putty command to create keys, the Git client can communicate securely with the cloud service.